PAGEANT - "Education is the future"

 Much of agriculture throughout Africa depends on the efforts of women.
 In The Gambia, women are traditionally responsible for providing goods for household consumption whereas the men farm crops that are of commercial value.

 Small enterprises are often operated by formal or informal women's groups.
 The women often have only a very basic education, so may need help in such areas as numeracy (e.g. bookkeeping and banking) and literacy (e.g. better English for selling craft products to the tourist trade).
 This is where Pageant can help, and is a perfect example of encouraging Natural Talent.
-There is further information on other women's groups in the links page.
+There is further information on other women's groups on our links page.

 Vegetable Garden